nicholas art gallery naggar (1)

 So yea, for a man holding such recognition and achievements, if you have their once-residence in your neighborhood and you’re not visiting it, despite being a writer, an artist yourself, you are a jerk!
 And I feel like one today.

 Honestly speaking it isn’t just my fault.
 “It isn’t worth the 50 Rupees ticket”, I was told.
-And having my grassroots of a budget backpacker, the statement did make an impression on me.
+And having my grassroots a budget backpacker, the statement did make an impression on me.
 So yea, I never visited Nicholas Roerich Art Gallery, until today!

 nicholas roerich art gallery himachal